On 11 August 2021, the South Korean tech giant unveiled the new foldable smartphones at the Galaxy unpacked event.

 When the display is folded the front side has 6.6 Inch (1148×2480 pixels, 19.5:9 aspect ratio) display and the rear has a thinner 6.38-inch display offering 892×2480 pixel count and a 25:9 aspect ratio.

-Of course, on the back side, there are cameras on the side, that takes up space.
+Of course, on the backside, there are cameras on the side, that take up space.

 Notably, the Samsung Galaxy Fold has a notch on the unfolded display which houses cameras, whereas the Mate X has no such notch and offers a better Full View Experience.